-The undergraduate programs in secondary education are designed to prepare junior and senior high school teachers (grades 6-12) with:
+The undergraduate programs in secondary education are designed to prepare middle school, junior and senior high school teachers (grades 6-12) with:

-- 1. A general education program consisting of required courses and electives approved by the student's academic adviser. - 2.
-Some secondary education majors will be assigned two academic advisers, one in the School of Education and another in the academic major.
-Students will not only be expected to satisfy School of Education requirements for admission to professional education and professional internship, but also graduation requirements in each department. - 3.
+- 1. A general education program consisting of required courses and electives approved by the student's academic advisor. - 2.
 An academic major in one or more of the major instructional areas of the secondary school curriculum:

+Art Language Arts

+Biology Mathematics

-Art Language Arts Biology Mathematics General Science Social Studies
+General Science Social Studies

+History